Mentmore

-Of particular note, is the cottage orné style Old Dairy; this building was designed by George Stokes in 1859, it is a pastiche of the Hameau de la Reine at Versailles.
+The cottage orné style Old Dairy, designed by George Stokes in 1859, is a pastiche of the Hameau de la Reine at Versailles.
 While intended as a functioning dairy, its verandas were also designed as a setting for Baroness Mayer de Rothschild's afternoon tea parties.
 This is one of the last buildings still to be owned by the Rosebery Estate and was restored in 2007.

 At this time Anglo Saxon remains were found near the site of the present front drive of Mentmore Towers.
-The drives to the mansion are the original public highways, which were also re-routed at this time.
+The drives to the mansion are the original public highways, which were re-routed at this time.

 By 1880 the village and its new approach roads were more or less finished and looked much as they do today.
-The late 6th Earl of Rosebery who died in 1974 was fond of saying nothing had been built in Mentmore in his lifetime.
-While this was not strictly true, as both he and his father had built stable blocks at the stud farms, one could believe what he said.
+The late 6th Earl of Rosebery who died in 1974 said that nothing had been built in Mentmore in his lifetime – largely true, although both he and his father had built stable blocks at the stud farms.
 The only buildings not owned by him were the church and the vicarage.
-The vicarage, an austere high gabled Victorian building, built in the 1880s, was sold by the Church Commissioners in the 1960s and is now a private house.
+The vicarage, a high gabled Victorian building built in the 1880s, was sold by the Church Commissioners in the 1960s and is now a private house.

 In 1977, Towers, village and farms were put up for sale in their entirety.
-Today the village retains much of its Victorian character.
-The stable blocks are now developments of new housing, and executive style homes have been built in the village, yet Mentmore would still appears predominantly unchanged.
+While the stable blocks are now housing, and executive style homes have been built, the village is still largely unchanged and retains much of its Victorian character.